Bottom Line

 FAQ

-When did the modern interest in UAPs begin?
+When did modern UAP interest begin?

 What was Project Blue Book?